davidmcclelland/notifications-of-avabur/README.md

 Logo icon designed by Freepik from www.flaticon.com

-Thanks to AshenSwift for assistance with styling and cross-browser support, @dang on ava for general help and awesomeness, along with everyone who helped me test early on.
+Thanks to AshenSwift for assistance with styling and cross-browser support, @dang on ava for some PRs and tons of regex help, along with everyone who helped me test early on.